 Note: The connection between MVE and the CA servers must be validated.
 During validation, MVE communicates with the CA server to download the certificate chain and the Certificate Revocation List (CRL).
-The enrolment agent certificate is also generated.
+The enrollment agent certificate or test certificate is also generated.
 This certificate enables the CA server to trust MVE.